acmestack/acmestack-website/content/zh/docs/contributing/pull-requests.md

 Or, going back to our prefactoring example, you could also fork a new branch, do the prefactoring there and send a pull request for that.
 If you can extract whole ideas from your pull request and send those as pull requests of their own, you can avoid the painful problem of continually rebasing.

-OpeninGO is a fast-moving codebase - lock in your changes ASAP with your small pull request, and make merges be someone else's problem.
+AcmeStack is a fast-moving codebase - lock in your changes ASAP with your small pull request, and make merges be someone else's problem.

 Multiple small pull requests are often better than multiple commits.
 Don't worry about flooding us with pull requests.
 We'd rather have 100 small,obvious pull requests than 10 unreviewable monoliths.